vmware-archive/bletchley/README.md

 #bletchley

-Bletchley is a Go library and command-line tool for asymmetric encryption and decryption.
+Bletchley is a Go library and command-line tool for asymmetric encryption and decryption of small messages.

 Design goals:
 - Easy to use